SoftwarePotential/samples/Api/Webhooks/README.md

 ## Running the sample
 * Deploy the sample to a publically available url
 * While the site is running, perform an issue and reissue of a license in Software Potential
-* The `InMemoryLicenseEventRepository` while contain the basic license details
+* The `InMemoryLicenseNotificationRepository` will contain the basic license details
 * The LicenseRefId and the optional CustomerId can then be used to retrieve more detailed information from Software Potential if required.

 ## Further reading